 As the name suggests, in underactive thyroid or hypothyroidism, the thyroid gland is unable to produce enough thyroid hormones called thyroxine due to various reasons.
 In such a case, there can be two major treatment options.

-Providing supplement to the body in the form of external thyroid hormone (thyroxine).
+- Providing supplements to the body in the form of external thyroid hormone (thyroxine).

 As per the conventional method, the supplement of thyroid hormone is given to the patient externally in the form of thyroxine.
-In this mode of the treatment, the body gets used to external hormone and stops producing its very own hormone in the required quantity.
+In this mode of treatment, the body gets used to external hormones and stops producing its very own hormone in the required quantity.

 While treating an underactive thyroid, it is important to understand that since there is an inability or sluggishness of the thyroid gland, the treatment should focus on stimulating the thyroid gland to produce thyroid hormone adequately, rather than simply supplying deficient Thyroxine hormone through external means.
 Homeopathy works on the same principle.

 Scope Of Homeopathic Treatment: How Homeopathy Helps In The Treatment Of An Underactive Thyroid?

 In the case of homeopathic treatment for an underactive thyroid, homeopathic medicines try to stimulate the thyroid gland for normal production of the thyroid hormone.
 This works as long as the gland is in a position to get stimulated.

 At Life Force, we work on the cases of an underactive thyroid, particularly in their early-stage up to about two years.
 External supplement of the hormone is not the treatment but an arrangement.
 We are trying to correct the internal imbalance.
 This is possible in many cases if not all.
 If a successful result is achieved with homeopathy, the lifelong need for thyroid supplement may not be required.